Back to main page...

 Each track has a small vertical bar which displays the MIDI activity while the sequencer is playing.

-Song Screen
+Song Page

 The second (main) purpose is to chain and loop pattern sets without user interaction.
 You can toggle between Song and Phrase Mode with GP Encoder #8 or #9

-For a fast usage the Track and Layer buttons have a special function in this screen: the Track buttons select the pattern group G1..G4, Layer button A sets the cursor to the "Song" item, Layer button B selects the "Position" item, Layer button C selects the "Action" item.
+For a fast usage the Track and Layer buttons have a special function in this page: the Track buttons select the pattern group G1..G4, Layer button A sets the cursor to the "Song" item, Layer button B selects the "Position" item, Layer button C selects the "Action" item.

-Back to Phrase Mode: select the "Position" item by pushing Layer button B. By pushing a GP button, the sequencer will execute the action defined at song position A1, B1, C1..P1 (16 possible actions).
+Back to Phrase Mode: select the "Position" item by pushing Parameter Layer button B. By pushing a GP button, the sequencer will execute the action defined at song position A1, B1, C1..P1 (16 possible actions).
 If a pattern set or mixer map is defined at this song position, the sequencer will change to it and continue as normal - since we are not in song mode, the next song positions won't be processed.

 Phrases can also be combined with one or more mixer maps.
 In this case the first step (A1, B1, C1, ...) has to be assigned to a Mixer Map Action, whose content will be dumped out.
 The sequencer will go to the next song position, and check for a Mixer Map again.
 Once it has reached a position with a pattern set, it will change to the new set and give back control over pattern changes to the user.